What is a urostomy?

 - One urethra – tube connected to bladder which expels urine.

 - Urine is produced in the kidneys (approximately 2 litres per day).
 It is then carried down long tubes called ureters to the bladder where it is stored.
 Urine flows continually into the bladder from the ureters and during the course of a normal day the bladder will gradually fill.
 Once it is approximately half full the first sensation of wanting to pass urine occurs and the bladder will contract and squeeze out the urine via the urethra.
 In healthy adults this process of urination is under voluntary control.

 Waste from a urostomy

 The flow of urine from a urostomy is continuous and a urostomy bag with a tap will be worn which will need emptying several times per day.
-The urine may contain some mucous.
-The urostomy bag will usually be attached to a night drainage bag at night time and the bag will be changed every 1-3 days according to personal preference
+The urine may contain some mucus as it has been formed from small bowel which is a mucous membrane.
+The urostomy bag may be attached to a night drainage bag at night time and the bag will be changed every few days according to personal preference.